 Uses of Electricity Storage

 When most people hear of energy storage and battery technology, the Energizer Bunny likely comes to mind.
 Batteries are also increasingly gaining steam and attention regarding the pending electric vehicle boom.
-While these applications are themselves critical, battery technology for larger-scale electricity storage for the power grid is expected to provide unprecedented market disruption.
+While these applications are themselves critical, battery technology for larger-scale electricity storage for the power grid is expected to provide unprecedented market value.

 For electric utilities, energy storage represents a uniquely two-fold application: dispatchable demand to absorb excess energy generation when supply exceeds demand and dispatchable supply to release stored energy during peak hours when generation is lower than demand.
 These aspects are of particular necessity to renewable energy, such as solar and wind, which are notoriously intermittent.
 This variability is a chief inherent weakness of renewable sources, as modern life requires power to be available the moment it’s needed.
 Baseload resources like coal, natural gas, and nuclear power are able to provide energy at all hours of the day, but a grid that relies solely on solar or wind would be left in the dark when the sun didn’t shine or the wind didn’t blow.
 Electricity storage is the key to those energy sources’ future, as they enable renewables to produce at maximum capacity whenever possible and for the resultant electricity to be released into the grid whenever the demand requires it—even shifting to the most profitable evening hours, the inability to do so having long been a disadvantage of renewable resources.